 Each year the College proclaims a theme that articulates an aspect of our Catholic Ignatian tradition.

 St Ignatius Loyola (1491-1556), founder of the Society of Jesus (also known as the Jesuits) and College Patron, lived a life of prayer and service to others.
 He referred to himself as the pilgrim and those around him as companions – friends in the Lord.
-The 2018 College Theme, Walking with others, reflects St Ignatius’ humility, the trust he put in his companions and the necessity of working together as vibrant faith community.
+The 2019 College Theme, Companions in the spirit of Ignatius, calls us to imitate the example of St Ignatius.

 College Prayer Life